Azure-Samples/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 ## Migrate the Sample Java Application

-The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot app modernization for Java (Preview).
+The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot App Modernization for Java (Preview).

 ### Assess Your Java Application

 The first step is to assess the sample Java application `asset-manager`.
 The assessment provides insights into the application's readiness for migration to Azure.

-1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset manager` directory and running `code .` in that directory.
+1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset-manager` directory and running `code .` in that directory.
-1. Open the extension `app modernization for Java`.
+1. Open the extension `App Modernization for Java`.
-1. The **Assess** button looks a triangle pointing right.
-Select **Assess**, the Github Copilot chat window will be opened and propose to run Modernization Assessor.
+1. Hover the mouse over the **Assessment** section and click **Assess** button which looks like a triangle pointing right.
+Then, the Github Copilot Chat window will be opened and propose to run Modernization Assessor.
 Please confirm the tool usage by clicking **Continue**.
 ![Trigger Assessment](doc-media/trigger-assessment.png)

    > **NOTE**: If you are asked to allow the tool access the language models provided by GitHub Copilot Chat, select **Allow** to proceed.